A Note of Encouragement from Pastor Cody

 There are plenty of spiritual practices that can be useful at different times of your life, but reflecting on Scripture and praying for guidance are the most important spiritual practices in every phase of life.
 Whether you’re wondering, “Who is Jesus” or you’re the next Mother Teresa, these are the two most essential spiritual practices.

 In the video above, I walk you through the Biblical journaling practice I have been using for many years.
 If you have one that works for you, stick with it – this one isn’t magical, it just works for me.
-The Life Journal is available online for free or you can purchase physical journals.
+The Life Journal reading plan is available online for free or you can purchase physical journals.
 Prefer a physical journal but can’t afford it?
 Just let me know and I’ll give you one to help you get started!

 The journaling method is called SOAP.
 Click on the image to the right for a sample entry from my 2012 journal.